GregRos/parjs/README.md

 For example, if you have a parser `digit` for parsing decimal digits, you can parse a number by applying `digit` multiple times until it fails, and then producing the consumed text as a result.
 Then you can use another *combinator*  to convert the result to a number.

-By combining different parsers in different ways, you can construct parsers for arbitrary expressions and language.s
+By combining different parsers in different ways, you can construct parsers for arbitrary expressions and languages.

 Here is how you might construct a parser for text in the form `(a, b, c, ...)` where `a, b, c` are floating point numbers.
 One feature of the expression is that arbitrary amounts of whitespace are allowed in between the numbers.